Mets' Zack Wheeler: Drops to 3-7 with loss

 Wheeler (3-7) allowed four runs on seven hits and four walks while striking out five batters through 5.1 innings during Monday's loss to St. Louis.

-Wheeler has pitched well since returning from the disabled list with six earned runs allowed over 15 innings through three starts.
+Wheeler has pitched fairly well since returning from the disabled list, with six earned runs allowed over 15 innings through three starts.
 A few poor outings have his season-long 4.98 ERA and 1.55 WHIP out of whack with his talent, and Wheeler has the upside to be a serviceable fantasy asset moving forward.
 It's probably still wise to be a little selective with his matchups, though.
 Wheeler lines up to face Oakland at Citi Field in his next start.

 More News